ASU-cubesat/openlst-dora-ground/open-lst/USERS_GUIDE.md

 ```

 Load the flash image using the `flash_bootloader` Python utility.
 This script
-is included in the `openlst_tools` Python library in the repository.
-It is
+is included in the `openlst_tools` Python library in the repository (For python3 support for these scripts outside of the vagrant box, see the [README here](tools/README)) it is
 installed as part of the vagrant up provisioning step if you are using the
 Vagrant VM (if you're not using the Vagrant VM, you will need to install the
 python package under `tools/openlst_tools` locally with